 How to Tell How Old a Baby Rabbit Is

 The size and weight may help rabbit owners determine an approximate age.
-When bunnies are born, the eyes are still closed and do not open until closer to ten days.
-Key age ranges are the best place to start.
+When bunnies are born, their eyes are still closed and do not open until closer to ten days.
 Diet is one reason it is essential to know how old the baby bunny is, and at seven weeks, a rabbit may start eating pellets and grass hay.

 Baby Bunny Age Chart

 The criteria for the five key ages are weight, length, overall size, and some distinct physical features.
 Some rabbit breeds vary slightly.
 For example, the Flemish giant breed may weigh between 14 and 20 pounds.
 Some dwarf rabbits only weigh two pounds!
-Adults are typically 15 to 20 inches tall, and this also varies pending on the breed.
+Adults are typically 15 to 20 inches tall, but this also varies depending on the breed.

-• Five to ten days old - eyes are open or opening, and the baby can fit in the palm of your hand
+- 5 to 10 days old - eyes are open or opening, and the baby can fit in the palm of your hand

-• Two to three weeks old - the size of a gerbil and ready for alfalfa hay
+- 2 to 3 weeks old - the size of a gerbil with fur growing in

-• Four to five weeks old - bigger than a softball and five to seven inches long
+- 4 to 5 weeks old - bigger than a softball and five to seven inches long

 Growth May Be Dependent on Breed

-Your baby rabbit may be in one of four breed categories: giant, medium, small and dwarf.
+Your baby rabbit may be in one of four breed categories: giant, medium, small, and dwarf.
 Adult weights vary for larger breeds.
-Some rabbits are giant, and others are a dwarf breed and tiny!
-How do you know when the baby bunny is a grown-up?
+Some rabbits are giant, and others are a dwarf breed and tiny.
+The following breeds show the differences in weight between them.

 Netherland Dwarf